gre/gre/plots/examples/520/README.md

   - field
 ---

 **This plot reveals a new generator called "Field"**.
 The primitive presented here is a simple square from which lines are thrown following the noise.
 A grid is also used to create more geometrical shapes.
-More reveals soon!

 The physical is a grid of 4x2 frames that can be used to produce a 8 frames loop video.